boutell/tome/README.md

 * Alpha quality.
 I'm using it to write it, so I'll probably know pretty quick if it's a hot mess, but you should definitely use `git` and watch out for surprises.

-## Plan

-* Bootstrap this very quickly into something I can stand to use to edit JavaScript, just enough to work on it and see the problems.
-DONE
-* Fix the flicker.
-DONE
-* Undo.
-DONE
-* Redo.
-DONE
-* Refactor such that this doesn't all have to be one file and multiple instances of the editor become technically possible.
-DONE
-* "Sub-editors" for editing fields like "Find" with access to all of the same conveniences.
-DONE
-* Bare-bones Find feature.
-DONE
-* Find Again DONE
-* What's going on with emoji?
-DONE
-* Prevent nonprintable characters tome doesn't understand from winding up as text in the document.
-DONE
-* Prompt for "Find: " DONE
-* "Find" loops around DONE
-* Mac-friendly keyboard selection DONE
-* "Find" supports regexps, case insensitive DONE
-* Situational instructions at bottom of screen DONE
-* Alternate page-up, page-down keys for Mac DONE
-* Find and Replace
-* Parens-aware indent
-* Continuous parsing so indent is performant
-* String-aware indent
-* Indent-aware paste (autofix spacing of all pasted lines)
-* Control-Q should not offer to save if there are no changes
-* Help Screen (as a scrollable read-only editor)
-* Comment toggling
-* File locking for the actual file
-* Make the js stuff file extension specific
-* Make the js stuff work in a script tag too
-* Add some HTML stuff
-* Add some markdown stuff, might be as basic as auto word wrap support, maybe color coding to catch runaway blocks
-* More efficient rendering in more situations, for slow links
-* Add `.editorconfig` support (including support for storing tabs, controlling # of spaces, etc)

 ## Install

 I publish a new alpha release whenever it seems stable-ish and